phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 1820427
+#Number of Trump Tweets: 1821497
-#Number of Cruz Tweets: 762543
+#Number of Cruz Tweets: 762975
-#Number of Clinton Tweets: 504709
+#Number of Clinton Tweets: 504971
-#Number of Rubio Tweets: 469747
+#Number of Rubio Tweets: 469897
 #Number of Jeb!
-Tweets: 393225
+Tweets: 393479
-#Number of Sanders Tweets: 288602
+#Number of Sanders Tweets: 288748
-#Total Number of Tweets: 186161
+#Number of Carson Tweets: 145436
-#Number of Carson Tweets: 145368
+#Number of Kasich Tweets: 130484
-#Number of Kasich Tweets: 130424
+#Total Number of Tweets:
 #Current Stream Started at Sun Feb 14 17:43:35 MST
 ---
 ---